plenigo/plenigo.github.io/pages/sdks/java/includes/checkout_external_products_java.md

 ## Checkout without SDK

-If you are using a programming language that is not supported by one of our SDKs and the pre generated checkout string from the plenigo backend sufficient enough you must create the checkout string dynamically.
+If you are using a programming language that is not supported by one of our SDKs and the pre generated checkout string from the Frisbii Media Backend sufficient enough you must create the checkout string dynamically.
 [Enrypt Checkout String](https://plenigo.github.io/custom_integration#encrypted-checkout-string)

 ## Failed Payments